cortinaluis/vue-google-map-sample/README.md

 The job for `components/google_map_loader` is to simply render a Google Map.
 It is basically a wrapper for [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader).
 By having `components/google_map_loader` as a separate component, we can automatically wait for whenever the map is ready.
-Whenever it's ready, `components/google_map_loader` uses Vue's &lt;slot-scope="*"&gt; feature to pass 2 props, `google` and `map`, back to `view/map`
+Whenever it's ready, `components/google_map_loader` uses Vue's &lt;slot-scope&gt;
+to pass 2 props, `google` and `map`, back to `view/map`

 ```
         <template slot="map-others" slot-scope="{ google, map }">
 ```

 So that `view/map` can now utilize these newly created props themselves.

 Again, looking at the template for `view/map`, we notice the following lines:

 ```